White Papers 2

 Furthermore, the constant need to drive income through the hospital and clinic turnstiles as well as satisfy the insatiable appetite of the drug companies has warped the industry’s sense of mission and integrity.
 The compromises made to enhance the bottom line are all too well known to those who slave in this environment to keep up some semblance of genuine health service.
 There are still hospitals and doctors who provide excellent and cost-effective service, and these should be among the models for reform.
 But there are other problems that remain to be addressed, and that includes having to do with the fossilized nature of almost this whole industry.
 Did I say, "fossilized"?
 Yes, I know there are fancy technological gadgets everywhere.

 Obamacare just poured a certain amount of concrete over a dysfunctional service sector and any reforms that do not address fundamental basics will simply prolong the agony of failing healthcare and genuine reform.
 For example, besides simplifying patient care this industry deserves a serious lesson in vibrational medicine.
 They really have a very limited scope of understanding of the human body—one that engenders way too many surgical procedures and pharmaceutical drugs and still lacks a critical comprehension of the causes of disease.
 They are looking mostly in the wrong places and with the wrong methods.
 The fixes tend to cause as many problems as they solve—largely confined to treating symptoms and with an outdated Newtonian view of their field.
-When medical science views the physical body in terms of its actual bedrock constituents, energy and information, chronic disease will begin to make sense to them and the dangers of the current environment (and treatment environment) will come into focus.
+When medical science views the physical body in terms of its actual bedrock constituents, that being energy and information, chronic disease will begin to make sense to them and the dangers of the current environment (and treatment environment) will come into focus.

 Also, medical research, published articles and medical journals have all become an incestuous ring of self-aggrandizement, dogma, political correctness and a sort of priesthood of their own—much like what has been the closed political environment inside the DC Beltway.
 Should the reader take offense at these assertions, reading the following quotations from people of the highest caliber and extremely pertinent experience may assist.